Jira AI recommendations in software projects

 Let me give you a practical example.
 Say an IT support agent gets a ticket in Jira Service Management about a bug that keeps popping up.

-With native Jira AI: The agent can get a summary of the comments within that one ticket.
-That’s about it.
+• With native Jira AI: The agent can get an excellent summary of the comments within that one ticket, keeping them focused on the task at hand.

-With eesel AI: The agent’s AI Copilot immediately drafts a complete answer.
-It does this by looking at how your team solved similar tickets before, finding the official troubleshooting steps in Confluence, and pulling the latest update from a Google Doc.
-The agent gets a perfect, detailed response without ever having to leave the JSM screen.
+• With eesel AI: The agent’s AI Copilot can supplement this by drafting a complete answer based on how your team solved similar tickets before or by pulling troubleshooting steps from external docs.
+This helps the agent provide a detailed response without ever leaving the JSM screen.

 A screenshot of the eesel AI Copilot drafting a detailed answer within Zendesk by drawing from multiple knowledge sources.

-This approach helps slash resolution times and keeps answers consistent because the AI is learning from everything your team knows, no matter where that information is stored.
+This approach helps maintain consistent answers because the AI is learning from everything your team knows across the entire ecosystem.

 Automating triage and workflows